DroppedPyDev/STREAMFLIX/README.md

 ❓ --**Initial Setup**-- :
 - 1.) first, add me to your group.
 - 2.) then promote me as admin and give all permissions except anonymous admin.
-- 3.) add Bot Assistant(Mentioned in bot About) to your group.
+- 3.) add Bot Assistant(Mentioned in bot About or Use /userbotjoin) to your group.
 - 4.) turn on the voice chat first before start to stream video.
 - 5.) type /vplay (reply to video) to start streaming.
 - 6.) type /stop to end the video streaming.

 ## VPS Deployment
+Traditional Method
 ```
 - sudo apt update && ugrade -y
 - sudo apt install python3-pip -y virtualenv